davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 - **White Box (Structural) Test Design**
 - Input chosen to exercise part of the code
-- Usually based on **adequacy criteria**
+- Usually based on *adequacy criteria*
 	- Checklists based on program elements
-	- **Branch Coverage** -> Make all conditional statements evaluate to all outcomes (if-statements, switches, loops)
+	- *Branch Coverage* -> Make all conditional statements evaluate to all outcomes (if-statements, switches, loops)
 - Fill in the gaps in black-box test design

 # Test Oracle - Definition
-- A predicate that determines whether a program is correct or not. ▪ Based on observations of the program. ▪ Output, timing, speed, energy use, ...  Will respond with a pass or a fail verdict.  Can be specific to one test or more general.
+- A predicate that determines whether a program is correct or not.
+	- Based on observations of the program.
+	- Output, timing, speed, energy use, ...
+- Will respond with a *pass* or a *fail* verdict.
+- Can be specific to one test or more general.

 ## Test Oracle Components
 ## Oracles are Code